UPPS 04.01.11 - Risk Management of Information Resources

 confirming the implementation of and compliance with the specified controls by the custodians;

 reviewing access authorization lists, which shall be conducted on a recurring basis (at least annually).
-The frequency of review shall be determined by the information owner in consultation with the ISO (or designee), and based on risk assessment methodology.
+The frequency of review shall be determined by the information owner in consultation with the CISO, or designee, and based on risk assessment methodology.
 The review must be documented, reviewed, and approved by appropriate owner management.
 Records necessary to support the reviews shall be maintained and should not contain confidential or sensitive information.

-Custodian Role – In consultation with the IRM and ISO, custodians provide information asset services to both owners and users.
-A custodian may be a person (such as a departmental system support specialist), a team or department (such as Technology Resources), or an authorized third-party provider of information resource management services (such as a developer or distributor of a cloud-hosted product or service).
+In consultation with the IRM and CISO, custodians provide information asset services to both owners and users.
+A custodian may be a person (such as a departmental system support specialist), a team or department (such as Technology Resources), or an authorized third-party provider of an information resource (such as a developer or distributor of a cloud-hosted product or service).

 Regardless of how the role is filled, custodians are expected to: